amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

   * If we change the data we can rerun the query
 * It's fast for large amounts of data.
 * It improves quality control of data entry: it's possible to constrain types, which is especially easy if you use forms available in database programs like Access, Filemaker, etc.
+* The concepts of relational database querying are core to understanding how to do similar things using programming languages such as R or Python.

 ## <a name="dbms"></a> Database management systems